Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 A "Win-Game" Modal appears in the center of the screen upon completion of the game, providing feedback concerning grade, star rating and time taken to complete the game.

-The deck of cards was designed using CSS grid, in order to ensure responsiveness
+The deck of cards was designed using CSS grid, in order to ensure responsiveness.

+Fonts used were Exo 2 and quicksand as they are very readable and game-friendly, conveying a slight comical feel which is appropriate to the goal of the game.

 ***